aquasecurity/trivy-operator/CONTRIBUTING.md

 chart, then run `make manifests` to ensure the static resources are up-to-date.

+## Update helm docs

+We consider the Helm chart to be the master for deploying trivy-operator.
+Since some prefer to not use Helm, we also provide helm config documentation to install the operator.

+So if modifying the operator helm params, please do so by modifying the Helm chart, then run `make generate-helm-docs` to ensure the helm docs are up-to-date.

 ## Operator Lifecycle Manager (OLM)

 ### Install OLM